-Until very recently in Australia, unlike almost every other country in the OECD, there was no incentive at any level of government to buy electric vehicles.
+Until recently in Australia, unlike almost every other country in the OECD, there was no incentive at any level of government to buy electric vehicles (EVs).

 Sure, the Federal Government has a higher threshold for green cars before it applied the Luxury Car Tax, but that applies to any car with fuel efficiency below 7.0 litres per 100km, and can’t really be called an electric vehicle (EV) incentive.

-Update: This story originally ran in March this year, but we’ve updated it to reflect recent policy announcements.
+Update: This story originally ran in March 2022, but we’ve updated it to reflect recent policy announcements.

 However, over the last few years Australian state governments have announced measures to encourage the transition to EV ownership.
 Those lucky enough to live in the ‘right’ state can save thousands of dollars.